cllns/minimal_calendar/README.md

 Development
 ---
-As of September 2014, Minimal Calendar is under active development.
+As of November 2014, Minimal Calendar is under active development.

 Please check out the [todo file](todo.md).